jordyborg/project0/README.md

 The point of this project is to create and design the game Tic Tac Toe from the very beginning using Javascript, HTML, CSS and jQuery.
 The game is accessible using a Web Browser.
-It's a game where there are two players and each of the players takes a turn on a 9-piece board that is divided 3x3, with the aim to get three of 'X's or 'O's in a row. a short, fun and brilliant experience.
+It's a game where there are two players and each of the players takes a turn on a 9-piece board that is divided 3x3, with the aim to get three of 'X's or 'O's in a row.
+Tic Tac Toe AKA project0 is a short, fun and brilliant experience.

 ## Technology used